DSkywalk/daad_linux_utils/README.md

 ## new include token

-Now you can add **#include** to your DSF files so that the contents of that file are imported into your final DSF file.
+Now you can add **#include** to your DSF files so their the contents of the *included file* are imported into your final DSF file.

 ### Example